 Saline can be used to help wash out uncomplicated cuts and wounds.
 Pouring saline on a wound can help clear away foreign material and bacteria, reducing the likelihood of infection.
 Normal saline solution will not sting or burn a wound.

-Although saline solution is a good option for wound cleaning, have shown that running tap water works just as well.
+Although saline solution is a good option for wound cleaning,

 Because saline closely resembles human tears, it makes a great nonemergency eye wash.
 If you get something irritating in your eye, like pollen, soap, or cat dander, saline can help wash it away.
 It can also refresh dry and itchy eyes.